 to notify Receiver(s) of a cross-resource notification generated by a <crossResourceSubscription> Hosting CSE.

+to notify Receiver that an trigerred update on the subscribed-to resource has been blocked and retargeted to the receiver.

 The following clauses specify the notification procedures for each of the above use cases.